United States news media and the Vietnam War: Changes

 The gradual dissipation of American support for the war was apparent in changes in the source of news stories.
 The traditional sources – press conferences, official news releases, and reports of official proceedings were less utilized than ever before.
 Reporters were doing more research, conducting more interviews, and publishing more analytical essays.
 There was also an increase in the number of American homes with televisions (which led to a rise in people gaining their knowledge of the war from television).
-The media never became "acutely critical… but soberer, and more skeptical It did not, however, examine or reexamine its basic assumptions about the nature of the war it had helped to propagate.
+The media never became "acutely critical… but soberer, and more skeptical" It did not, however, examine or reexamine its basic assumptions about the nature of the war it had helped to propagate.
 Never, for example, did historian Daniel Hallin hear an American correspondent or commentator utter the word imperialism in connection with the U.S. commitment on television.
 On those rare occasions when the underlying reasons for the American intervention were explicitly questioned, journalists continued to defend the honorableness of American motives.

 Television's image of the war, however, had been permanently altered: the "guts and glory" image of the pre-Tet period was gone forever.
 For the most part, television remained a follower rather than a leader.
-According to Daniel Hallin, It was not until the collapse of consensus was well under way that coverage began to turn around; and when it did turn, it only turned so far.
-The later years of Vietnam were "a remarkable testimony to the restraining power of the routines and ideology of objective journalism… 'advocacy journalism' made no real inroads into network television."
+According to Daniel Hallin, "It was not until the collapse of consensus was well under way that coverage began to turn around; and when it did turn, it only turned so far.
+The later years of Vietnam were a remarkable testimony to the restraining power of the routines and ideology of objective journalism… 'advocacy journalism' made no real inroads into network television."

 As the American commitment waned there was an increasing media emphasis on Vietnamization, the South Vietnamese government, and casualties – both American and Vietnamese.
 There was also increasing coverage of the collapse of morale, interracial tensions, drug abuse, and disciplinary problems among American troops.
-These stories increased in number as U.S. soldiers "began to worry about being the last casualty in the lame-duck war."
+These stories increased in number as U.S. soldiers "began to worry about being the last casualty in the lame-duck war".
 The U.S. military resented the attention and at first, refused to believe that the problems were as bad as correspondents portrayed them.
-The media demonstrated, however, "that the best reporters, by virtue of their many contacts, had a better grasp of the war's unmanageable human element than the policy makers supposedly in control."
+The media demonstrated, however, "that the best reporters, by virtue of their many contacts, had a better grasp of the war's unmanageable human element than the policy makers supposedly in control".

 The next "big story" to come out of Vietnam occurred in May 1969 with the Battle of Hamburger Hill (Dong Ap Bia or Hill 937).
 The high number of American casualties (70 dead and 372 wounded) produced an unusual burst of explicit questioning of military tactics from correspondents in the field and from Congressmen in Washington.
-After the battle's conclusion, major battles of attrition involving American ground forces became rare – as did commentaries from correspondents like those surrounding Hamburger Hill.
+After the battle's conclusion, major battles of attrition involving American ground forces became rare – as did commentaries from correspondents similar to those about Hamburger Hill.